snf0615/SimpleLinearRegression/README.md

 # SimpleLinearRegression
-Academic project in linear regression and confidence interval study
+Repo for a course project about linear regression and confidence interval study